AlexMontgomerie/fpgaconvnet-model/README.md

 - __Module:__ These are the basic building blocks of the accelerator.
 The modules are the following:
   - Accum & Accum3D
   - Activation3D
-  - AveragePool & AveragePool3D
-  - BatchNorm
   - Bias & Bias3D
   - Concat
   - Conv & Conv3D
   - EltWise & EltWise3D
   - Fork & Fork3D
+  - GlobalPool & GlobalPool3D
   - Glue & Glue3D
+  - HardSwish
   - MaxPool
+  - Pad3D
   - Pool & Pool3D
+  - ReLU & ReLU3D
+  - Resize
+  - ShiftScale & ShiftScale3D
   - SlidingWindow & SlidingWindow3D
   - Squeeze & Squeeze3D
   - Stride
   - VectorDot & VectorDot3D
 - __Layer:__ Layers are comprised of modules.
 They have the same functionality of the equivalent layers of the CNN model.
 The following layers are supported:
   - Activation 3D
-  - AveragePooling & AveragePooling 3D
   - Batch Normalization
   - Concatenation
   - Convolution & Convolution 3D
   - Element Wise & Element Wise 3D
+  - GlobalPooling & GlobalPooling 3D
+  - HardSwish
   - Inner Product & Inner Product 3D
   - Pooling & Pooling 3D
   - ReLU & ReLU 3D
+  - Resize
   - Split & Split 3D
   - Squeeze & Squeeze 3D
 - __Partition:__ Partitions make up a sub-graph of the CNN model network.
 They are comprised of layers.
 A single partition fits on an FPGA at a time, and partitions are changed by reconfiguring the FPGA.